ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

 specific platforms.
 In order to ease the deployment of services consisting of such codes into the heterogeneous SIM-CORE platform, it is desirable to provide contributors with the toolsets and platforms they know best.
 This can be achieved using containers or virtual machines.
 Due to the large overhead in terms of hardware consumption, usage of virtual machines has been discarded in favour of the containerized approach.
 Containers, in contrast to virtual machines, do not emulate the hardware but the operating system itself.
 This makes them much more lightweight and allows for up to thousands of instances running simultaneously on one host.

 There are several approaches to containerization.
-However docker has become the de-facto standard in the industry and many scientific applications already provide users with docker images of their code.
+However docker has become the de-facto standard in industry and academia, and many scientific applications already provide users with docker images of their code.
 Furthermore, it is possible to use the docker swarm tool that natively allows the orchestration of multiple docker containers among a heterogeneous network of computers.
-Additionally, all major clouds providing platforms support the technology.
+Additionally, all major cloud providers support the technology.
 If during the future evolution of the platform, more sophisticated means of orchestration are required, there exists the possibility of using kubernetes, which is the major player when it comes to managing containers and for which docker has recently added full support.

-The docker framework also allows  easy  functionality extention on existing images, which will be used to enhance algorithms with an additional layer that makes integration into the SIM-CORE ecosystem possible.
+The docker framework also allows  easy functionality extension on existing images, which will be used to enhance algorithms with an additional layer that makes integration into the SIM-CORE ecosystem possible.
 A specific use case will be discussed below.